 I was on the air with local attorney and renewable energy guru Susan Perkins, interviewed by host Duncan Campbell.
-A great conversation about Boulder’s effort to municipalize in order to have more control over its electricity system and energy sources. … Read More
+A great conversation about Boulder’s effort to municipalize in order to have more control over its electricity system and energy sources.
+Click for show listing (and hit the tiny, blue play button) or just download an mp3 … Read More

 A 3-day wind and solar forecast for Germany from the energy forecaster Enercast: